mdlayher/wavepipe/API.md

 to retrieve a file stream from the server.

 An information endpoint can be found at the root of the API, `/api`.
-This endpoint contains API metadata such as the current API version, a link to this documentation, and a list of all currently available API endpoints.
+This endpoint contains API metadata such as the current API version, supported API versions, and a link to this documentation.

 At this time, the current API version is **v0**.
 This API is **unstable**, and is subject to change.